What is contraception?

 What kinds of contraception are there?

-- Oral contraception (birth control pills)
+- Hormonal contraception (birth control pills, hormonal IUDs)

-Includes: Condoms, diaphragm, cervical cap, sponge
+Barrier contraception includes: Condoms, diaphragm, cervical cap, sponge

 - “Barrier” contraceptives physically block contact from sperm and/or STIs.